EPCCed/eidf-docs/docs/services/s3/tutorial.md

 s3://mybucket/my-data-file.csv
 ```

-### Private buckets in other projects or public buckets
+### Private buckets in other projects or public project buckets

-To refer to private buckets and files within a project when using an access key for another project that has been granted access to that project, or to refer to public buckets and files in such projects, use S3 bucket URIs of form `s3://<project-name>:<bucket-name>`, where the bucket name is prefixed by its project name and delimited by a colon `:`.
+To refer to private buckets and files within a project when using an access key for another project that has been granted access to that project, or to refer to public project buckets and files in such projects, use S3 bucket URIs of form `s3://<project-name>:<bucket-name>`, where the bucket name is prefixed by its project name and delimited by a colon `:`.
 For example:

 ```text
 s3://eidfNNN:mybucket